 Questions to ask your doctor

 Before your colonoscopy, consider asking your doctor the following questions:

-- Whom can I talk to about the costs (if any) of this test I may be responsible for paying?
+Whom can I talk to about the costs of this test that I may have to pay?

-- What will happen if I don't have this examination?
+What will happen if I don't have this exam?